JorgePe/QRCodeDispatcher/README.md

 In this PoC I'm using just one model with just one motor so not making any use of the remaining 3 ports of the Technic Hub.
-With just minor adaptions in the code running in the Hub it is possible to extend it to 4 one-motor models ou 1 four-motor model or any combination in between.
+With just minor adaptions in the code running in the Hub it is possible to extend it to 4 one-motor models or 1 four-motor model or any combination in between.

 A somewhat more complex scenario with 5 models and 2 hubs: